0xusmanf/decentralized-lottery-with-foundry/README.md

 forge coverage
 ```

-# Deployment to a testnet or mainnet
+# Deployment to a testnet

 1. Setup environment variables